Rule Change: Open

 TransGrid’s rule change is one of seven rule change requests the AEMC commenced consultation on through the System services consultation paper.
 It is also being progressed alongside the AEMC’s Investigation into system strength frameworks in the NEM.
 Submissions to the consultation paper were due on 13 August 2020 and can be found below.

 On 24 September 2020 the Commission extended the period of time for making the draft determination to 24 December 2020 under section 107 of the NEL.
+On 10 December 2020 the Commission further extended the period of time for making the draft determination to 29 April 2021 under section 107 of the NEL.

 Other relevant system services rule change processes underway